-Joseph is mentioned in the book “Soldiers Died in the Great War 1914 – 1918 Royal Welsh Fusiliers Volume 28”, this also tell us he was born in Liverpool and enlisted in Shotton.
+Joseph is mentioned in the book “Soldiers who Died in the Great War 1914 – 1918 Royal Welsh Fusiliers Volume 28”, this also tell us he was born in Liverpool and enlisted in Shotton.

 His Flintshire WW1 Index Cards (Sandycroft F7) tells us that his address was 4, Vine Cottages, Sandycroft, Nr.
 Chester.
 He had seen service in the Army for 2 years and died of wounds on the 14th July 1916.
-The card was signed by A. BURNS June 16th 1920
+The card was signed by A. Burns June 16th 1920

 Joseph was buried in St. Deniol’s Churchyard, Hawarden – St. Deniol’s Churchyard – East of Church – B 6 Private J. McDonough R.W.F.
 14 July 1916 11697.

 Photos added to “Find a Grave” by: Iain MacFarlaine

 He is also named on the Sandycroft War Memorial in St. Francis’s Church.